-With the wide variety of tomatoes varieties, gardeners often focus on whether to grow standard, beefsteak, oxheart, cherry, Roma, grape, plum, or one of the many types of heirloom species.
-But before getting to this point, there is a more basic decision to make: whether to grow determinate or indeterminate tomatoes.
+With the wide variety of tomatoes varieties, gardeners often focus on whether to grow standard, beefsteak, oxheart, cherry, Roma, sauce, grape, plum, or one of the many types of heirloom species.
+But before getting to this point, you have to make a more basic decision about tomato growth habits: whether to grow determinate or indeterminate tomato varieties.

 The Determinate/Indeterminate Distinction

-Indeterminate tomatoes, on the other hand, will continue and grow and produce fruit throughout the growing season.
-Given a long enough season, indeterminate tomatoes can grow to be rather bulky shrubs.
-They will also require more in the way of staking or caging over the course of the season.
-So robust is the growth pattern on some indeterminate varieties that ordinary wire cages are often inadequate.
-You may need to stake these champions with heavy metal rebar stakes or another sturdy support structure.
+Indeterminate tomatoes grow, flower, and produce fruit throughout the growing season until the first fall frost kills the plant.
+Given their long growing season, indeterminate tomatoes grow to be quite large and tall.
+Plants can reach heights of up to 12 feet although six feet is typical.
+Because of their size, they also require very sturdy staking or caging over the course of the season.
+So robust is the growth pattern on some indeterminate varieties that ordinary tomato cages are often inadequate.
+You may need to stake these large plants with heavy metal rebar stakes or another sturdy support structure.

 - Can be integrated into flower beds